WISCORS Information |

 Partnerships

-The WisDOT Geodetic Surveys Unit is partnered with the federal government, state and local government agencies, and educational institutions in the development, implementation and operation of the system.
+The WisDOT Geodetic Surveys Unit is partnered with the federal government, state and local government agencies, and educational institutions in the development and operation of the system.

 Through cooperative agreements, host site partners have agreed to contribute facilities, power, and access to high-speed internet service.
-WisDOT has supplied nearly all of the GNSS hardware, all of the materials and supplies needed to construct the CORS monuments, all of the information technology (IT) components and network software needed to operate the system.
+WisDOT has supplied nearly all the GNSS hardware, all the materials and supplies to construct the CORS monuments, all the information technology (IT) components and software to operate the system.

 Field Components